 The primary goal of the PDEQ Hazardous Waste Program is to encourage the conservation of natural resources through resource recovery and waste minimization.
 PDEQ inspects all hazardous waste generators and hazardous waste complaints in Pima County for regulatory compliance.

 Household Hazardous Waste, or HHW, are products labeled toxic, danger, poison, flammable, etc. These are potentially harmful to people, pets and the environment.
 They should never be poured down the drain.
 If you are like many residents, you don't want to throw these materials away but aren't sure what to do with them.
 They usually sit stored in a garage or shed.
-The Tucson/Pima County HHW Program is available to all residents of Pima County.
+The City of Tucson HHW Program is free to all City of Tucson residents.
+A drop-off fee of $10 will be charged to residents living outside of City of Tucson city limits.
 Through the HHW Program, residents can drop off their materials and they will be safely recycled, reused, or disposed of properly.

 The PDEQ Solid Waste Code Enforcement Program is authorized to inspect private properties outside the City of Tucson city limits for violations of the solid waste ordinances in Chapter 7.29 of the Pima County Code.
 Solid Waste, under Arizona state law includes: “garbage, trash, rubbish, waste tires, refuse and any other discarded material.
 The open storage of excessive material that cannot be considered “Solid Waste” i.e. the material is still useable or has value to the owner, is not under PDEQ authority and should be reported to Pima County Development Services for investigation as an Open Storage, Zoning violation.
 Proper disposal of solid waste can depend on the type of waste.
 For more information on waste accepted at Pima County Landfills see the "Landfill Information" tab above.
 PDEQ also provides information on Waste Reduction (Recycling) (tab above), Illegal Dumping (tab above), and on the Disposal of Other Solid Wastes.